SAP/spartacus-docs/_pages/contributing/contributor-setup.md

    npm run serve:ssr
    ```

+**Note**: if you serve the production SSR build on `localhost`, you need allow-list it, e.g. with a special env variable `NG_ALLOWED_HOSTS=localhost npm run serve:ssr`.
+It's needed since the Angular security patch releases v19.2.21+ and v21.2.0+.
+For more options, see [Angular docs](https://angular.dev/best-practices/security#preventing-server-side-request-forgery-ssrf).

 The app will be served with the production build, without using the webpack dev server.
 As a result, PWA and the features related to service workers will be fully functional.

 ## Additional Storefront Configuration